 The path to a host-model specific configuration file is the only required argument to ccpp_prebuild.py.
 Such files are included with the SCM and ufs-weather-model repositories, and must be included with the code of any host model to use the CCPP.
+Figure 3.2 depicts the main functions of the ccpp_prebuild.py script for the dynamic build.
+Using information included in the configuration file, the script reads metadata associated with all physics variables provided by the host model and metadata associated with all physics variables requested by all physics schemes in the CCPP (at least those whose entry/exit point source files are listed in the configuration file).
+The script matches the variables and autogenerates software caps for each physics scheme entry point so that they are available to be called by the host model, depending on the contents of a SDF provided at runtime.

-Figure 3.1 depicts the main functions of the ccpp_prebuild.py script for the build.
-Using information included in the configuration file and the SDF(s), the script parses the SDF(s) and only matches provided/requested variables that are used within the particular physics suite(s).
-The script autogenerates software caps for the physics suite(s) as a whole and for each physics group as defined in the SDF(s).
+In case of a static build, the basic function of the script is the same, but the output (namely, autogenerated software caps) take a different, more computationally-efficient approach.
+For a general idea of how the static option is different, compare Figure 3.3 for the static case with Figure 3.2 for the dynamic case.
+As mentioned, during the build step, one or more SDFs are used as an additional input.
+The script parses the SDF(s) and only matches provided/requested variables that are used within the particular physics suite(s).
+Rather than autogenerate software caps for each physics scheme (regardless of request), in static mode, the script autogenerates software caps for the physics suite(s) as a whole and for each physics group as defined in the SDF(s).
 At runtime, a single SDF is used to select the suite that will be executed in the run.
-This arrangement allows for efficient variable recall (which is done once for all physics schemes within each group of a suite), leads to a reduced memory footprint of the CCPP, and speeds up execution.
+This arrangement allows for more efficient variable recall (which is done once for all physics schemes within each group of a suite), leads to a reduced memory footprint of the CCPP compared to the dynamic option and speeds up execution to be on par with physics called using the existing physics-calling code.